AbigalChulchill/Crypto-Account-Data/README.md

 https://github.com/ccxt/ccxt

-## RUN THE SCRIPT AS A WEB PAGE ON LOCAL WEB SERVER
+## RUN SCRIPT ON A LOCAL WEB SERVER

 Download index.php and account.php and put them next to CCXT folder.